sonadukane18/Three-Tier-MERN-Blog-WebApp-Kubernetes-Deployment/kubernetes/kubeadm.md

 ```

 ### On Master node
-- <i> Create a shell script master-script.sh and paste the below code and run it </i>
+- <i> Create a another shellscript "master-script.sh" and paste the below code and run it </i>
 ```bash
 sudo kubeadm config images pull